hector-able/readme/README.md

 * The best way to thank me for my work is to give more work.
 I'm always happy to help.
 * Avoid just testing me _hi_

-### Working Hours (Lockdown Edition)
+### Working Hours

-Because of school, this year I will be almost unavailable during the mornings.
 Check my Google Calendar for details.

 ### Best way to communicate with me